carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 The instructor will now add a single file to the repository containing information about the the United States.

-Next, we will update our local version of the repo, with this change by `pull`ing down the changes from the 'upstream' version's master branch.
+Next, we will update our local version of the repo to include the new file.
+We use a command called `pull` to bring these changes to our local repository.
+We must specify the remote and branch we want to pull from, in this case the `upstream` remote's `master` branch.

 ~~~
 $ git pull upstream master